dellintosh/helm-gh-pages/README.md

 * `chart_path` (_required_): Path to the application chart you wish to publish.
 * `gh_pages_URL` (_required_): URL pointing to the output `gh-pages` site.
 * `tag_filter` (_optional_): Git tag filter

-In addition to the above settings, you need to provide a `GITHUB_TOKEN` environment variable.
-This is used to publish the helm chart assets to the `gh-pages` branch.
+* `GITHUB_TOKEN` (_required_): Environment Variable pulled from secrets.
+This is used to publish Helm chart assets to the `gh-pages` branch.

-In order to use this action your Git repository should have a `gh-pages` branch published on GitHub Pages.
+In order to use this action your Git repository should have a `gh-pages` branch created.

-## Additional
+## Filter by git tag

 Publish the Helm chart located at `charts/my-app` when the Git tag contains the `chart-` prefix: